Libraries & toolchains

 srun --ntasks-per-node=1 --gpus-per-task=8 --cpu-bind=none --mem-bind=none --label \

--- torchrun --nnodes="${SLURM_NNODES}" --nproc_per_node="8" \
+-- torchrun --nnodes="${SLURM_JOB_NUM_NODES}" --nproc_per_node="8" \

---rdzv-id="${SLURM_JOBID}" \
+--rdzv-id="${SLURM_JOB_ID}" \

 --rdzv-backend=c10d \

---rdzv-endpoint="$(scontrol show hostname ${SLURM_NODELIST} | head -n 1):29400" \
+--rdzv-endpoint="$(scontrol show hostname "${SLURM_JOB_NODELIST}" | head -n 1):29400" \

 --max-restarts="0" \